bismuth01/cat-dog-classifier-api/README.md

 ### Using docker image
 Pull the docker image using `docker pull b1smuth/cat-dog-classifier-api:1.0.0`.

-To run the image using `docker run b1smuth/cat-dog-classifier-api:1.0.0`
+To run the image using `docker run -p 8000:8000 b1smuth/cat-dog-classifier-api:1.0.0` to expose port 8000 using port 8000 of the machine.

 ### Using source code
 First clone the repository with all the submodules